HB9HUS/notes-on-learning-cw/README.md

 - instant word recognition (much later)
 - abbreviations and q-codes

--> Advice from morse code ninja
+Some very good information is to be found on the [advice page](https://morsecode.ninja/advice/) of morse code ninja.

 ### The letters
 Learning the letters is the obvious starting point on your journey to learn CW.
 There are many texts that describe this process in detail.